TimTheTatman: Philanthropy

 In 2018, Betar teamed up with fellow streamers to raise money for St. Jude's Children's Research Hospital under the GuardianCon charity stream marathon.
 The event raised over $2.7 million for children's medical research.
 During his time block alone, Betar set the Twitch charitable donation record by raising more than $106,000 in 4 hours.

 Personal life

 Betar was born on April 8, 1990.
 After meeting in high school, Betar and his wife Alexis were married in August 2016.
 The couple had a son, Brewer, on April 11, 2019.
+Betar is a native of Syracuse, New York, and is a fan of the Syracuse Orange.